Biden getting COVID-19 booster shot after authorization

 WASHINGTON (AP) — President Joe Biden will receive his COVID-19 booster shot on Monday, days after federal regulators recommended a third dose of the Pfizer vaccine for Americans age 65 or older and approved them for others with preexisting medical conditions and high-risk work environments.

-The White House said Biden, 78, would deliver remarks and receive the additional dose at 1 p.m.
-Monday.

-Biden got his first shot on Dec.
+Biden, 78, got his first shot on Dec.
 21 and his second dose three weeks later, on Jan.
 11, along with his wife, Jill Biden.
-It was not immediately clear whether the first lady would also receive the booster dose on Monday.
+It was not immediately clear whether the first lady, who’s 70, would also receive the booster dose on Monday.

 Speaking on Friday after the Centers for Disease Control and Prevention and the Food and Drug Administration authorized the Pfizer booster, Biden told reporters, “I’ll be getting my booster shot.
 It’s hard to acknowledge I’m over 65, but I’ll be getting my booster shot. ”

-Biden emerged as a champion of booster doses this summer, as the U.S. experienced a sharp rise in coronavirus cases from the more transmissible delta variant.
+Biden emerged as a champion of booster doses last summer, as the U.S. experienced a sharp rise in coronavirus cases from the more transmissible delta variant.
 While the vast majority of cases continue to occur among unvaccinated people, regulators pointed to evidence from Israel and early studies in the U.S. showing that protection against so-called breakthrough cases was vastly improved by a third dose of the Pfizer shot.

 But the aggressive American push for boosters, before many poorer nations have been able to provide even a modicum of protection for their most vulnerable populations, has drawn the ire of the World Health Organization and some aid groups, which have called on the U.S. to pause third shots to free up supply for the global vaccination effort.